 Lakara are those pratyaya that add grammatical tense (time related) and grammatical mood related information to a dhatu, which also makes the dhatu a verb.
 There are 10 lakaara in all, 6 of them indicate tense and 4 indicate the mood.
 The names of all this lakaara start with ‘la’, hence they are called lakaara.

 The tense lakaras indicate when the action happened, like past tense, present tense and future tense.
-There are 3 lakara for past tense, 2 for future and 1 for past.
+There are 3 lakara for past tense, 2 for future and 1 for present.
 We will discuss them in detail in future lessons.

 The 4 lakara that indicate mood indicate the mood of the action being performed – like whether the action is a command, a wish, a condition, a request, a probability, etc.